igolden/scrape.rb/README.md

 Your items directory will hold all of the downloaded data objects from your manifest.
 Scrape.rb is designed to scrape the files here, not in the browser.

+####export/

+All of your export files will be exported into this directory